Different Applications for Different Purposes

 Submit exchange student application only after you are nominated |

-Please note: Some of Baruch’s exchange partners have application deadlines that are earlier than Baruch’s deadline for the Application to Study Abroad.
+Please note: As noted above, some of Baruch’s exchange partners have application deadlines that are earlier than Baruch’s deadline for the Application to Study Abroad.
 In these cases, the deadline for submission of your Baruch Application to Study Abroad will be earlier.
-Please consult with the Study Abroad Office to find out if the exchange program you wish to apply to has an earlier deadline.
+Please consult the Exchanges web page to see if the exchange you are applying to has an early deadline.
+If it does, you are responsible for meeting it.